C3Dm/ChromaticDuetWebControl/README.md

+# Chromatic Duet Web Control

+Duet Web Control with a few tweaks to suit the needs of C3DM.

 # Duet Web Control

 Duet Web Control is a fully-responsive HTML5-based web interface for RepRapFirmware which utilizes the Bootstrap framework, JQuery and a few other libraries to allow easy control of Duet-based 3D printer electronics.